julien-padovani/Azure-Gateway-Point-To-Site/README.md

 # Azure-Gateway-Point-To-Site
-Deploy an Azure Vnet, two Subnets and a Gateway P2S.
+Deploy an Azure Vnet, two Subnets and a VPN Gateway P2S.

 Deployment steps:
 1. Check the resource group or create it.